holmsecurity/api-examples/integrations/Qradar/README.md

 ## Prerequisites

 This guide assumes that the Qradar instance up and running.
 You also need to download Qradar app editor.
+You also need to enable the api and create a token in Holm Security.
+The token and base url are used for establishing the integration.

 ## Install